-Malaysian courts have recognised the permissibility of tax mitigation to minimise the incidence of tax, however, transactions or business structures should not fall within the ambit of a tax avoidance scheme under Section 140 of the ITA.74 If the dominant purpose of a transaction has no commercial purpose, that transaction will be disregarded or varied based on tax avoidance by the IRB.75
+Malaysian courts have recognised the permissibility of tax mitigation to minimise the incidence of tax; however, transactions or business structures should not fall within the ambit of a tax avoidance scheme under Section 140 of the ITA.78 If the dominant purpose of a transaction has no commercial purpose, that transaction will be disregarded or varied by the IRB.79

-In Syarikat Ibraco-Peremba,76 the taxpayer had concocted a series of elaborate transactions to avoid paying income tax on the profits made from the sale of a land it developed.
+In Syarikat Ibraco-Peremba,80 the taxpayer had concocted a series of elaborate transactions to avoid paying income tax on the profits made from the sale of land it developed.
 The taxpayer was a property development company.
 Profits arising from the sale of developed properties would be treated as the taxpayer's business income and subject to income tax.
-On the advice of its tax consultant, the taxpayer first incorporated a subsidiary company and after selling the lands to the subsidiary, entered into a contract with it to develop the lands.
-Upon completion of the project, the taxpayer then sold its shares in the subsidiary company to a related company and the subsidiary company subsequently sold the developed lands to third parties.
+On the advice of its tax consultant, the taxpayer first incorporated a subsidiary company and, after selling the land to the subsidiary, entered into a contract with it to develop the land.
+Upon completion of the project, the taxpayer then sold its shares in the subsidiary company to a related company and the subsidiary company subsequently sold the developed land to third parties.
 The subsidiary and related companies were then wound up.

 The Court of Appeal held that the taxpayer clearly obtained the tax advice for the primary purpose of ordering the transactions in a manner to minimise tax.
-Although Section 140 did not explicitly state that the IRB has the power to disregard a series of transactions, as opposed to a single transaction, in looking at tax avoidance schemes that comprised a number of specific transactions, the genuineness or otherwise of each individual step or transaction need not be looked at from each individual step or transaction but had to be looked at as a whole.
+Although Section 140 does not explicitly state that the IRB has the power to disregard a series of transactions as opposed to a single transaction, in looking at tax avoidance schemes that comprise a number of specific transactions, the genuineness or otherwise of each individual step or transaction need not be looked at from each individual step or transaction but had to be looked at as a whole.